thekeylesscoder/my-extensive-programming-journey/javascript/eloquent-javascript/chapter-1/chapter-1-notes.md

 - ***Arithmetic***
   - This is the usual direction people go with when working with numbers - take two or more numbers and perform some operation on them.
   - Some examples of operators are + (plus); * (multiply); - (subtract); and / (divide).
 Some equations may use () and may be helpful to ensure that a specific operation is performed first.
 Otherwise, something known as **precedence** ensures that the calculation is performed in a specific way.
     - Multiplication and division have a higher precedence than addition and subtraction.
 If operators appear next to each other, they are applied left to right.
+      - Readers are advised if there's doubt about a specific calculation to use parentheses.
+    - The last operator is the remainder operation, %, or modulo.
+This is what's left behind after X is divided by Y. (An example of this is 10 % 5 is 0, or 385 % 3 is 3.)
+- ***Special Numbers***
+  - Values that don't act like regular numbers but are still seen as so are Infinity and -Infinity.
+Any values calculated by either version of Infinity end up as NaN (not a number).
+Some examples of this that are provided in the text are Infinity - Infinity or 0/0.
+- ***Strings***
+  - This data type represents text and use quotes to enclose the values (``, "", and '').
+  - incl/what